 With much love from my table to yours,

 To make apples: Peel, core and dice apples into small 1/2-1 inch pieces.
 Squeeze lemon over apples to prevent browning.
 Add sugar and cinnamon, stirring well.
 Set aside for at least 20 min, stirring occasionally, until apples release juice and a sauce is created at the bottom of bowl.

-To make crumble topping: Mix flour and sugar together.
+To make crumble topping: Mix flour, sugar and salt together.
 Cut in butter with clean hands or a pastry blender until fine crumbs are formed and butter is pea sized or smaller.

 Pie assembly: Pour apples and sauce into non-baked crust.
 Top with crumble.
 Bake for 50-60 minutes, uncovered, or until crust and crumble topping is golden brown.
 Garnish with leaves (see note) if desired.
 Is wonderful served hot, cold or topped with ice cream!

 Leftover crust Leaf garnish - Roll out any remaining dough and cut into shapes with small leaf shaped cookie cutters.
 Press indents for leaf veins and bake on parchment paper for 12-15 min at 350 degrees or until golden brown.
 Once cool, place on top of pie.
 These are also fun to brush with edible color dust in red, orange, yellow and gold for a fun fall pie!

 Pastry blenders are awesome for cutting butter for pie dough and crumble, but I HIGHLY recommend using clean hands if you can.
 The crumble turns out much better as the butter is distributed a little more evenly.

 LOVE PINTEREST?
 ME TOO!
 LET’S BE FRIENDS SO YOU CAN SEE MY YUMMY RECIPES :)